 - Humility is as much a virtue as patience.
 Travelling to unknown districts and waterfalls brought me in closer contact with a wider cross-section of people.
 That’s humbling and makes one realize that you shouldn’t take your urban conveniences for granted even though I welcome the beauty of untouched countryside.

 - You can be a tourist in your own parish.
-It’s amazing how there can still be undiscovered places in your hometown: the museum you never visited, the river you didn’t know existed or the side of the park into which you never ventured.
+It’s amazing to know there are still undiscovered places in one’s hometown: the museum you never visited, the river you didn’t know existed or the side of the park into which you never ventured.
 I’ve found joy in exploring Kingston and Saint Andrew spots which I’d never thought of going to a few years ago nor even ever had heard of before.
 Since 2016, I learnt that my parish has 3 waterfalls and so I’ve made sure to see them all before year’s end.

 - Bargaining and haggling are vital life skills.
 I got to test my street smarts and practise haggling for fair prices!
 Some people will try to dishonestly hike their prices by thinking I look as if I could afford to pay more as well as trying to create a price for an uncommercialized spot when one doesn’t exist in the first place (ahem, Bowden Hill Falls).
 Nonetheless, I’ve managed to avoid being ripped-off this past year I